NikKowPHP/social-brain/a.md

 ### **A Crucial Note: These Are Tools, Not Magic Wands**

-The protocols you are about to learn are powerful because they work *with* the predictable wiring of the brain.
+The practices you are about to learn are powerful because they work *with* the predictable wiring of the brain.
 But the humans you interact with are beautifully complex and unpredictable.

 **Using a tool correctly does not guarantee your desired outcome.**